5tirner/Born2beRoot/Born2beRoot_Steps.md

 - vm work through virtualisation tech, that use sorfware to simulate hardware that allow vm to run one  a host machine.

 - apt is a low package manager (can be used in other high level package manager) designed to handle software instalation and removal.

 Aptitude is a high level package manager, that gives user a user interface to acces fonctionalities.

 - apparmor linux kernel security module that allows system admin to restrict program capabilities linux kernel is the main compnent (NOYEAU) of linuxOS,and its the main interface between hardware and its processes.

 - LVM : logic volume management is form of storage virtualisation to facilitate managing disk storage than the traditional partitions.

 - TCP stands for Transmission Control Protocol a communications standard that enables application programs and computing devices to exchange messages over a network.

 - cron : a tool makes u able to run a scpript or command in anytime u want.
+-
 =================================================================================================================================================================
 2) Sudo

--infos about sudo :
+- infos about sudo :

 sudo : super user do, sudo is a program for Unix-like computer operating systems that enables users to run programs with the security privileges of another user.
 If you prefix “sudo” with any Linux command, it will run that command with elevated privileges.

--install sudo
+- install sudo :

-enter as root
+- enter as root
 ```
 	#apt install sudo

 ```

-add your user to sudo
+- add your user to sudo
 ```
 	#usermod -aG sudo ur_username

 ```
-goto : visudo and add this line
+- goto : visudo and add this line
 ```
 	#ur_username	ALL=(ALL:ALL) ALL

 ```
--sudo rules
+- sudo rules
 ```
 	$sudo nano etc/sudoers